theharmy/OverKeys/README.md

      kanata.exe -p ${kanataHost}:${kanataPort}
      ```

    - Tip: Create a shortcut for `kanata_gui.exe` and place it in the Windows Startup folder (`C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`).
 This allows Kanata to launch after OverKeys on system boot.
 Add the parameter `-p 127.0.0.1:4039` (or your custom `kanataHost:kanataPort`) to the shortcut's target field in Properties.
 When your PC starts, both applications will open automatically and connect.

 4. **Apply Changes**:

    - Return to **Preferences** > **General** tab
    - Toggle on **Connect to Kanata**
    - OverKeys should now be connected to Kanata
+   - When you switch to any layer other than your `defaultUserLayout`, OverKeys will temporarily disable its auto-hide feature until you return to the default layer

 > **Note**: If you've previously enabled "Connect to Kanata" in a session, OverKeys will automatically attempt to connect the next time it opens.
 It's recommended to open OverKeys first, then launch Kanata, to avoid detecting double key presses (as OverKeys would otherwise detect both the `defsrc` layer key and the injected kanata key press).